AI-Refiner/refiner-python/README.md

 ## Using the Embeddings CLI

-The Embeddings CLI is a command-line interface that allows you to convert text to embeddings.
+The Embeddings API is a Pinecone wrapper written in Python that allows you to convert and store text as embeddings.
+Embedding are generated from text using OpenAI and stored as vectors in Pinecone.
 Embeddings can be used to create visualization tools, model training and tuning tools, text search, Q/A and recommendation APIs.

 ## Installation